AbhayaShankar/portfolio/blogPosts/future-of-web-development-webassembly.md

 # The Future of Web Development: Web Assembly

 Welcome to Abhaya's Blog where you get access to all the latest tech Abhaya is learning and sharing.
-This is the starter course for people learning and starting out to Node.js
+This is the starter course for people learning and starting out to Web Assembly.

 ## ❓What is Web Assembly?